Yellow “Star Wars” Opening Text Crawl Tutorial!

 1.

-Grab a few blank CDs or DVDs, write down the URL to this tutorial, get in your car, drive to your nearest Apple store (preferably not during peak hours), and park yourself in front of one of their speedier Macs, such as an aluminum-enclosure Mac Pro with dual, quad-core Xeon processors.
+Grab a few blank CDs or DVDs, write down the URL to this tutorial, get in your car, drive to your nearest Apple store (preferably not during peak hours), and park yourself in front of one of their speedier Macs, such as an aluminum-enclosure, 12-core Xeon Mac Pro.
 (If you happen to already have a Mac, you can skip this step.
 And no, a Mac Pro is not required; any Mac made after 2002 will probably work if it has a few gigs of free hard drive space and at least OS X 10.4.)

 Congratulations!
 You’ve just completed the hardest step in this tutorial; everything else is amazingly easy.